Victorian literature is anything published during the time of Queen Victoria and her reign (1837-1901).

 Sir Arthur Conan Doyle – (1859 – 1930)

 Considered by many to be the greatest mystery writer of all time, Sir Arthur Conan Doyle has an incredibly impressive bibliography that includes novels, short stories, poems, plays, and books on spiritualism.
 He was born in Edinburgh Scotland where he became a medical student at age 18.
-His first novel “The Mystery of Cloomber” was published in 1888 after being serialized but it wasn’t until 1891 when he created Sherlock Holmes that he received widespread fame.
+His first novel ‘The Mystery of Cloomber’ was published in 1888 after being serialized but it wasn’t until 1891 when he created Sherlock Holmes that he received widespread fame.

 Rudyard Kipling – (1865 – 1936)

 Another author of the Victorian era whose work is still very popular today was Rudyard Kipling.
 He was born in Mumbai, India, and attended school there before going to England at the age of 16 to work as a journalist.
-His first novel “Barrack-Room Ballads” was published in 1892 and he is most well known for his poems including “Gunga Din” and “If”.
-He received the Nobel Prize for Literature in 1907 and was also awarded the C.B.E., Légion d’honneur, and Order of Merit.

 H.G.
 Wells – (1866 – 1946 )

 One of the earliest science fiction writers in history, Herbert George Wells was born in Kent, England.
 He attended both public and boarding schools but didn’t have a very high opinion of his formal education.
-At age 17 he began working as a draper’s apprentice but it wasn’t until 1895 that he published his first book “The Time Machine”.
+At age 17 he began working as a draper’s apprentice but it wasn’t until 1895 that he published his first book ‘The Time Machine’.
 Other well-known novels include The War of the Worlds (1898/9), The Invisible Man (1897), and The Island of Dr. Moreau( 1896).

-Other Famous Writers include:
+Other Famous Victorian Writers include:

 - William Makepeace Thackeray